emory-qtm/capstone-dekalbda-covidpolicy/README.md

 # Acknowledgements

 These notebooks were created by Claire Fenton, Annie Luo, and Feiyu Xiang,.
-This project wouldn't have been possible without the support from Dr. Blake Fleischer, Office of DeKalb County District Attorney, and Emory University QTM Department.
+This project wouldn't have been possible without the support from Dr. Blake Fleischer, the Office of DeKalb County District Attorney, and the Emory University QTM Department.
 These notebooks were built using the R and Python statistical program.